-- Receptiveness among Bellaire officials and residents to potential residential development in City Center (whether stand-alone or in mixed-use scenarios). - ◆ The City's two current "CCD" zoning districts do not allow a standalone residential development in City Center. - ♦ Scenarios under consideration (through a concurrent Bellaire Town Square facilities study) in which some City facilities might be relocated to City Center. - ◆ The fundamental desire to achieve some tangible improvement of the area and ensure that any revitalization effort enhances residents' quality of life (versus a typical economic development focus on expanding commercial tax base and associated revenue).
+- ♦ The degree of development interest in Bellaire's City Center, but with suggestions from local and regional development community representatives that the City of Bellaire needs to take a more active role to encourage significant reinvestment (e.g., by setting quality standards, establishing a more walkable setting, addressing area aesthetics in terms of streetscape and signage, providing public parking, and exploring public/private partnership opportunities). - ◆ The economic and market reasons for limited property turnover or improvements in the area for an extended period. - Receptiveness among Bellaire officials and residents to potential residential development in City Center (whether stand-alone or in mixed-use scenarios). - ◆ The City's two current "CCD" zoning districts do not allow a stand-alone residential development in City Center. - ◆ Scenarios under consideration (through a concurrent Bellaire Town Square facilities study) in which some City facilities might be relocated to City Center. - ◆ The fundamental desire to achieve some tangible improvement of the area and ensure that any revitalization effort enhances residents' quality of life (versus a typical economic development focus on expanding commercial tax base and associated revenue).